Peace-and-Passion/banban-ponpon/Extension/README.md

 - Open Firefox's [debugging page](about:debugging#/runtime/this-firefox) (`about:debugging#/runtime/this-firefox`)
 - Click "Load Temporary Add-on..."
 - Navigate to this project's root and select `manifest.json`

+## Caution

+- Since CSS conflists with page scripts, we cannot use component libraries such as  [Svelte Material UI](https://sveltematerialui.com/).